amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Wield a rapier not a cudgel
 ---------------------------

+Existing tools for improving prose raise so many false alarms that their advice can not be trusted.
+The writer must carefully consider whether to accept or reject each change.

 We aim for a tool so precise that it becomes possible to unquestioningly adopt its recommendations and still come out ahead — with stronger, tighter prose.
-Existing tools for improving prose raise so many false alarms that their advice can not be trusted.

-proselint is precise.
-Instead, the writer must carefully consider whether to accept or reject each change.
 Better to be quiet and authoritative than loud and unreliable.
 We measure the performance of proselint by tracking its lintscore.

+.. proselint is precise.

+False positive rates are hard to assess.
+No way of knowing without direct feedback.

 Source advice from experts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^